json-api/json-api/_format/1.1/index.md

 ### <a href="#document-compound-documents" id="document-compound-documents" class="headerlink"></a> Compound Documents

-To reduce the number of HTTP requests, servers **MAY** allow responses that include related resources along with the requested primary resources.
+Servers **MAY** allow responses that include related resources along with the requested primary resources.
 Such responses are called "compound documents".

 In a compound document, all included resources **MUST** be represented as an array of [resource objects] in a top-level `included` member.